Brain injuries impact thousands of families and communities each year, claim thousands of lives, and leave thousands permanently disabled.

 By familiarizing yourself with the medical terms used in clinical discussions, you’ll have the tools to talk about a possible injury should an accident occur.

-There are two broad categories used to discuss brain injuries: traumatic brain injuries and acquired brain injuries.
+Brain injuries are in one of two categories: traumatic brain injuries or acquired brain injuries.

 Traumatic Brain Injuries (TBI)